Easyjet Data Breach Compensation Claims Guide – How Much Compensation Can I Claim? – Amounts For Easyjet Data Breach

 An Easyjet data breach has the potential to cause various degrees of trauma and damage.
 Rightfully, you may question if you could seek compensation when you’ve personally suffered.

-To make a compensation claim of this nature, you will be required to provide evidence to support your case.
+To make a valid compensation claim of this nature, you’ll need to provide evidence to support your case.
 The first form of evidence you can acquire is making a complaint to the company.

 The company must carry out an internal investigation into the matter.
 Once the investigation has concluded, they have to inform you of their findings.
 If you disagree with the decision of the investigation, then it is possible to make a complaint to the Information Commissioner’s Office (ICO).

-The ICO states that you must get in contact with them once 3 months of no communication has gone by between yourself and the company in question.
+The ICO states that you must get in contact with them once 3 months without meaningful communication has gone by between yourself and the company in question.
 Once you contact the ICO, they can lead their own investigation into the matter and issue fines to companies that breach data protection law.

 You rightfully may question whether you could be awarded compensation for any consequences of a data breach.
 When pursuing a claim of this nature, compensation can be split into two separate categories: